MarkHooijkaas/kloink/README.md

 The most important variables are:
 - `KLOINK_DIR`: the directory in which all clones will be stored (default ~/.cache/kloink )
 - `KLOINK_KLONE_PROTOCOL`: The `git clone` protocol if not specified (default is ssh)
-- `KLOINK_SSH_REPO`: the repository when doing a git clone using ssh protocol
+- `KLOINK_BASE_REPO`: the repository when doing a git clone using ssh protocol
-- `KLOINK_HTTPS_REPO`: the repository when doing a git clone using https protocol
 - `KLOINK_REPO_PSW`: password that is used when git asks for a password with https checkout

 ## Config file `~/.config/kloink/kloink.conf`